-PLEASE FULLY READ THE INSTRUCTIONS THAT COME WITH YOUR M.2 or PCIe NVMe SSD BEFORE INSTALLATION.
+PLEASE FULLY READ THE INSTRUCTIONS THAT COME WITH YOUR M.2 or PCI-E NVMe SSD BEFORE INSTALLATION.

 - 2. After reviewing your SSD's instructions and its respective Physical installation instructions above, power on the PC and enter the BIOS/UEFI by pressing the F2 key repeatedly. - 3.
 Once in BIOS/UEFI, navigate to the "BOOT" section.
-Then go down to the "CSM Configuration" heading and press enter, or click on it with your mouse.

-- a.
-For Windows 10: Set "Launch Storage OpROM Policy" to "UEFI".
-Then set "Launch CSM" to "Disable". - 4.
+Then go down to the "CSM Configuration" heading and press enter, or click on it with your mouse. - a.
+For Windows 10 / 8.1: Set "Launch Storage OpROM Policy" to "UEFI".
+Then set "Launch CSM" to "Disable". - b.
+For Windows 7: Windows 7 does \\NOT\\ have native support for NVMe, and limited UEFI support.
+In Windows 7, "Launch CSM" has to remain enabled, but set "Launch Storage OpROM Policy" to "UEFI". - 4.
 Press F10 to save and exit the BIOS/UEFI. - 5.
 Press Del on reboot to reenter BIOS/UEFI. - a.
-If you are using an SSD-attached via PCIe, proceed to Step 6. - b.
+If you are using a SSD-attached via PCI-E, proceed to Step 6. - b.
 If you are using the motherboard's M.2 slot, proceed to Step 8. - 6.
-If you are using an SSD connected via PCIe (e.g. an Intel® 750) or through an adapter that connects an M.2 SSD to PCIe, go to "Advanced PCIe Configuration" and verify that the device shows on the slot you have it installed. - a.
-Verify the lane count and PCIe Generation.
-It should state "x4 Gen3".7.
+If you are using a SSD connected via PCI-E (e.g. an Intel 750) or through an adapter that connects a M.2 SSD to PCI-E, go to "Advanced PCI-E Configuration" and verify that the device shows on the slot you have it installed. - a.
+Verify the lane count and PCI-E Generation.
+It should state "x4 Gen3". - 7.
 Next check the Dashboard on the upper right.
-The populated slot, lanes used, and PCIe Generation should all match the information found in the previous step. - a.
-Proceed to Step 9 when done. - If you are using an SSD connected to the motherboard's M.2 slot, re-enter the BIOS/UEFI and go to "Advanced - Onboard Device Configuration," and set "M.2 Socket3" to "Enable." - 9.
+The populated slot, lanes used, and PCI-E Generation should all match the information found in the previous step. - a.
+Proceed to Step 9 when done. - 8.
+If you are using a SSD connected to the motherboard's M.2 slot, re-enter the BIOS/UEFI and go to "Advanced Onboard Device Configuration," and set "M.2 Socket3" to "Enable." - 9.
 Go to the "Boot" Section, set "Boot Mode Select" to UEFI, and set first boot device to "Hard Disk:Windows Boot Manager". - 10.
 Press F10 to save and exit.
 Insert/Connect your Operating System install media and reboot. - 11.
 Begin the Windows installation.
 During the drive selection step, you may need to load additional drivers that are provided by the SSD's manufacturer, which would be covered in the SSD manual.
 If these steps are not followed you will likely be unable to install the Operating System to the SSD and make it bootable.